Affiliate links on Android Authority may earn us a commission. Learn more.

 4G and 5G modems for faster data

 Integrated 5G modems and capabilities are now here too.
-Flagship processors from Qualcomm, Samsung, and Huawei all feature integrated modems that support both sub-6GHz and mmWave 5G capabilities.
-2021’s flagship 5G phones all feature integrated modems, lending to improved power efficiency when hitting peak data speeds.
+Flagship processors from Qualcomm, Samsung, and HUAWEI all feature integrated modems that support both sub-6GHz and mmWave 5G capabilities.
+The latest flagship 5G phones all feature integrated modems, lending to improved power efficiency when hitting peak data speeds.

 More about smartphone SoCs